Anticipation is building for tonight’s The Best FIFA Awards.

 Have the nominees been announced?

-No, is the short answer.
-The voting process to determine 2021’s nominees will start on November 22 and end on December 10 this year.
+Yes, is the answer.
+The voting process to determine 2021’s nominees began on November 22 and ended on December 10 last year.

 The award will take into account not only achievements in club football, including the Champions League, but also at international level, including the Olympic Football Tournaments in Tokyo, with Brazil taking gold in the Men’s competition, and Canada in the Women’s.

-On the Women’s side, Barcelona’s Alexia Putellas will lead the race for the Best award, fighting against the likes of Fran Kirby, Sam Kerr, Jenni Hermoso, Vivianne Miedema and Caroline Graham Hansen.
+On the Women’s side, Barcelona’s Alexia Putellas will lead the race for the Best award, fighting against her teammate Jenni Hermoso and Chelsea’s Sam Kerr.

 Where can I watch The Best Fifa Awards 2021?